-Have you ever wondered what is our secret of achieving high grades in language papers?
+Have you ever wondered what is our secret to achieving high grades in language papers?
 How do our experts use each language feature properly?
 Or for that matter, what language features even are?
 Any word that adds meaning to your sentence or enhances the quality of your work is called a language feature.
 Writers all around the world make use of these features to convey their message through their writing.
-From nouns to vocabulary to sentence structure, and even adjectives and punctuation are part of the language features.
+From nouns to vocabulary to sentence structure, even adjectives and punctuation are part of the language features.
 However, the problem most people face is how to use these and define language features correctly.

-The language features’ definition varies according to the kind of text and the meaning you want to convey.
+The language features vary according to the kind of text and the meaning you want to convey.
 Thus, many students are unaware of how and when to use these writing features.
 Your choice can vary depending upon the purpose of your text, target audience, and subject matter.
 To draft an essay brilliantly, you need to understand the complexities of these features in detail.
 That is why today we will be discussing the different language features that can enhance the quality of your work.

 Language is an essential part of everyone’s life as it is the main way of communicating with others.
 Literally taken, language features mean examining the language and understanding what the writer is saying.
 Writers can use various techniques like figures of speech, word choices, and sentence structure to improve their work.